Ford Focus Estate engines, drive and performance

 Above that, there’s a mild hybrid version of the same unit.
 It features a small electric motor which helps the engine to spin when accelerating, improving fuel economy slightly.
 Step up again, and you’ll find a 155hp variant of this electrically assisted engine, which offers faster acceleration and (strangely) better fuel economy.

 All three petrol engines are best when paired with Ford’s six-speed manual gearbox.
 It has a slick shift and it suits the car’s fun chassis well.
-You’ll have to work the transmission often to keep the engines on-boost, though – they’re only small and need to turn quickly to get enough gas flowing through the turbo.
+You’ll have to work the transmission often to keep the engines on-boost, though – they’re only small and need to spin quickly to get enough gas flowing through the turbo.
 Drop off the boost and they feel very flat indeed.

 If you’re hankering for more performance, you can also have the Focus Estate in Ford’s hot ST specification.
 This model’s powered by a turbocharged 2.3-litre four-cylinder petrol engine with 280hp and 420Nm of torque, which is enough to push the car from 0–62mph in just 5.8 seconds.
 For comparison, that’s half a second quicker than the Volkswagen Golf GTI hatchback.